mcglasp/ms4-big-idea-books/README.md

 <img src="readme-assets/mobile_bib_wireframe.png" alt="Desktop wireframe" width="40%" style="margin: 5px">
 </div>

+---

 # Surface

-Their are two outwardly conflicting design considerations influencing the site's UI: the products on the site are wholly aimed at children to young teens; however, the most likely user is at least one or two generations above that.
+There are two outwardly conflicting design considerations influencing the site's UI: the products on the site are wholly aimed at children to young teens; however, the most likely user is at least one or two generations above that.
 Balancing those seemingly incompatible influences is not a new design concept: consider that baby blankets, nappies and food packaging are decorated with bunnies or teddy bears, for example, when the only person to notice these elements will be their parents and carers.
 This is not an error of logic, but a consideration of what the adult customer wants for their child, or how they project that image onto them.
 When purchasing something for a child, parents will generally feel far more comfortable interacting with an environment that conveys their own ethos and desires.
 For example, security and gentleness for a baby blanket, health and vigour for baby food; and, in the case of Big Idea Books, creativity, imagination or knowledge.

-The above considerations result in an avoidance of overly child-orientated design such as you might find on the Cbeebies website, which is designed for children to interact with on their own, but it is also far more child friendly than more general booksellers (Waterstones, Amazon) or even some succesful children's book stores, which feel educational to the point of being dry and particularly ill-suited to inspiring gift-buyers (see www.books2door.com)!
+The above considerations result in an avoidance of overly child-orientated design such as you might find on the Cbeebies website, which is designed for children to interact with on their own, but it is also far more child friendly than more general booksellers (Waterstones, Amazon) or even some successful children's book stores, which feel educational to the point of being dry and particularly ill-suited to inspiring gift-buyers (see www.books2door.com)!

-I have tried to strike a balance here, including a friendly colour-scheme and sutiable icons, but not splashing every element with a primary colour!
+I have tried to strike a balance here, including a friendly colour-scheme and suitable icons, but not splashing every element with a primary colour!

+---

 # Build & Testing